Toxikuu/rid/DOCS.md

 ### Install
 #### Explanation
-Installs packages (with dependency resolution).
-Evaluates $IDIR.
-Tracks package as installed.
-If you pass --force, all dependencies will also be forcibly installed.
+Installs packages (without dependency resolution).
+May bee combined with --force.

 #### Examples
 Install tree, which, and the glfs-audio set: